paulo-fernando-silva/vscOctaveDebugger/readme.md

 * Set breakpoints as needed by clicking on the empty space left of the line numbers.
 * Press the 'play' button to start debugging.
 If you have the default keybindings then F5 should also work.

-You can use the buttons, hotkeys, and the debug console to send commands to the debugger.
+You can use the buttons, hotkeys, and the debug console to send commands to octave.
-Since functions are filtered out from evaluation, if you really want to evaluate a function, you have to add a forward slash before it, e.g. `/dbstep`.

 Project homepage and source available [here](https://github.com/paulo-fernando-silva/vscOctaveDebugger.git).
 Please submit bugs there too.

-## Notes and Known Issues
-* The variable ans is used by the debugger internally, so the code should not rely on its value.
-For that reason ans is also not displayed in the local stack even though it's part of it.

 ## History :)